20 ways to make money in your spare time

 Volunteering for medical experiments doesn’t just have to involve taking untested and risky drugs.
 Some clinical trials are perfectly safe, such as sleep studies, psychological tests and taste testers.
 Fit and healthy volunteers living in London willing to donate their blood for clinical research, for example, could be paid £60 a time.

 But remember, never sign up for anything you are not happy with – risking your health for a few extra pounds is just not worth it.
 Go to Gpgp.net for trials in your area.

 20. Join the Army Reserves

 If you’re brave and committed enough to sign up, the Army Reserves (formerly known as the Territorial Army) is always looking for recruits.
 You would need to give up one weekend a month, attend an annual two-week camp for basic training and be ready to be called to active service.

 Basic pay starts at £34.41 a day, but can rise to £112.51.
 When you meet the minimum yearly training requirement (27 days if you’re in a Regional Territorial unit, 19 days if you’re in a National unit) you receive an extra payment known as a bounty.
 This increases as you spend more time as a Reserve, so within five years of joining, you could receive an extra £1,600 a year.
 Go to Armyjobs.mod.uk for details.
+But it's worth bearing in mind that you could end up being deployed, making this a more serious option than the ones above.

 Invidivual Savings Accounts were introduced on 6 April 1999 to replace personal equity plans (PEPs) and tax-exempt special savings accounts (TESSAs) with one plan that covered both stockmarket and savings products, the returns from which are tax-exempt.
 The ISA is not in itself an investment product.
 Rather, it’s a tax-free “wrapper” in which you place investments and savings up to a specified annual allowance where the returns (capital growth, dividends, interest) are tax-exempt (you don’t have to declare ISAs and their contents on your tax return).
 However, any dividends are taxed within the investment, and that can’t be reclaimed.